autoplot/documentation/javadoc/org/das2/jythoncompletion/support/CompletionItem.md

-# org.das2.jythoncompletion.support.CompletionItemThe interface representing a single item of the result list that can be displayed
+# org.das2.jythoncompletion.support.CompletionItem

- in the completion popup.
+The interface representing a single item of the result list that can be displayed in the completion popup.

 ***
 <a name="createDocumentationTask"></a>
 # createDocumentationTask